Rebecca Paul (politician): Political views

 Rebecca Paul has been described as a "traditional conservative whose background led her to value aspiration above all".
 She has said that "we weren't being Conservative" under David Cameron.
-She argued that the last Conservative government "tried to keep everyone happy and ended up with a mishmash of policies".
+She argued that the previous Conservative government "tried to keep everyone happy and ended up with a mishmash of policies".
 She has described herself as "a big fan" of Kemi Badenoch, who Paul considered to be a "principled politician".